igorline/slither_wiki/Usage.md

 Examples:
 ```
-slither . --filter-paths "openzepellin"
+slither . --filter-paths "openzeppelin"
 ```
-Filter all the results only related to openzepellin.
+Filter all the results only related to openzeppelin.
 ```
 slither . --filter-paths "Migrations.sol|ConvertLib.sol"
 ```